 LAW 626.
 International Trade Law.
 3 Hours.

-A study of laws that affect business buying and selling products or services beyond U.S. borders.
-Includes the structure of the WTO system, economic theory of free trade, and remedies for unfair trade.
+A study of laws that affect businesses buying and selling products or services beyond U.S. borders.
+Includes the structure of the WTO system, economic theories underlying free trade, and remedies for unfair trade.

 A clinical course offered to selected, upper level law students, who with faculty supervision, will provide transactional pro bono representation to clients regarding land and water protection.